syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/ts/form-designer/create-fillable-PDF-forms/create-programmatically.md

     //viewer.importFormFields (exportedData, FormFieldDataFormat.Json);
 });
 ```
-## Form field properties

-Form field properties in Syncfusion PDF Viewer allow you to customize and interact with form fields embedded within PDF documents.
-This documentation provides an overview of the form field properties supported by the Syncfusion PDF Viewer and explains how to use them effectively.

-    * Textbox
-    * Password
-    * CheckBox
-    * RadioButton
-    * ListBox
-    * DropDown
-    * SignatureField
-    * InitialField

-### Signature and initial fields settings
+## Signature and initial fields settings

 Using the `updateFormField` method, the form fields can be updated programmatically.